Shape optimization for interface identification in nonlocal models: Concluding remarks and future work

 \section{Concluding remarks and future work}

 We have conducted a numerical investigation of shape optimization problems which are constrained by nonlocal system models.
 We have proven through numerical experiments the applicability of established shape optimization techniques for which the shape derivative of the nonlocal bilinear form represents the novel ingredient.
-During this feasibility study we have uncovered a couple of interesting challenges, which are purely attributable to the involvement of nonlocal interactions, such as the consideration of truncated kernels or the potential lack of regularity of nonlocal weak solutions.
-All in all, this work is only a first step along the exploration of the interesting field of nonlocally constrained shape optimization problems and many open tasks surfaced during our studies.
-Among others, these include the rigorous analysis of the saddle point system as well as the (unperturbed) nonlocal interface problem, and the improvement of shape related implementation parts.
+All in all, this work is only a first step along the exploration of the interesting field of nonlocally constrained shape optimization problems.